 8. Make It Visible and Public

 You can share your to-do list with your accountability partner.
-Also, post it on your sticky notes, or set up a digital calendar accessible by anyone on your team.
+Also, post it on your sticky notes, or add tasks to a digital calendar accessible by all team members.

 9. Allocate Time for Scheduling